Accelize/acid/readme.md

 * `timeout`: Agent timeout in minutes.
 After this timeout, the agent will shutdown itself.
 This is mainly intended to avoid having an instance stuck indefinitely in case of error.
 Default to `60`.
+* `inMemoryWorkDir`: If `true`, the agent work directory and `/tmp` are mounted in memory (tmpfs).
+This improves performance and security at the cost of more memory usage.
+Default to `false`.

 #### Agent use in other jobs